 Due to the ongoing impacts of the COVID-19 pandemic, there has been a rise in child labor.

 Regrettably, child labor prevents children from getting the education they need to break free from the cycle of poverty.
 One in 3 children in child labor are out of school.

-World Vision places children at the center of all our holistic development work to sustainably transform communities.
+World Vision places children at the center of all our holistic development work to equip communities to sustainably transform themselves.

-We empower children to know their rights and work toward their own well-being.
+We help empower children to understand and exercise their rights and equip them with tools to work toward their own well-being.

 We collaborate with parents and communities to work toward the protection of children, helping safeguard their futures from the injustice of labor exploitation.
 Our efforts extend to working with governments to advocate for supporting and enforcing national child labor laws.